sekunho/swoogle/README.md

 starter project!
 Of course it doesn't require a deep dive in the aforementioned libraries; it's just enough to make things work.

+My goals for this project are:

+- Explore the different libraries in the ecosystem
+- Try out the more common language extensions (new Haskell report when?)
+- Make things explicit. e.g instance signatures, kind signatures, deriving, etc.
+- Try out the different testing strategies

+But of course I can't try out everything and I need to put a stop somewhere else I risk getting overwhelmed and back in "tutorial" hell again.
+I'll only read enough for what I need to know, and I'll stop there.
+So if you get mad at me for not using `<INSERT_YOUR_FAVORITE_THING_HERE>`, get a grip!

 ## Will this be a video

 Yeah!
 So far I've recorded most of each and every session that I worked on this.